dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

-# Langchain AI Assistant with Hybrid RAG and Memory
+# Langchain AI Assistant with Hybrid RAG and Memory (ragai)

 This application can be configured (see config.py) to create your own specialized AI assistant.